volkandindar/agartha/README.md

 ## Directory Traversal/Local File Inclusion
 It both supports unix and windows file systems.
 You can generate any wordlists dynamically for the path you want.
 You just need to supply a file path and that's all.

 **'Depth'** is representation of how deep the wordlist should be.
-You can generates word list 'till' or 'equal to' this value.
+You can generates wordlists 'till' or 'equal to' this value.

 **'Waf Bypass'** asks for if you want to include all bypass features, like null bytes, different encoding, etc.